 I'm not going to spend a lot of time on the theory in relation to dietary cholesterol because the evidence that typical dietary amounts cause heart disease in humans is weak.
-As far as I can tell, most diet-health researchers don't subscribe to this idea anymore because the evidence has simply failed to materialize.
-Dr. Walter Willett doesn't believe it, and even Dr. Ancel Keys didn't believe it.
 Here's a graph from the Framingham Heart study (via the book Prevention of Coronary Heart Disease, by Dr. Harumi Okuyama et al.) to drive home the point.
-Eggs are the most concentrated source of cholesterol in the American diet.
-In this graph, the "low" group ate 0-2 eggs per week, the "medium" group ate 3-7, and the "high" group ate 7-14 (click for larger image): The distribution of blood cholesterol levels between the three groups was virtually identical.
+Eggs are the main source of cholesterol in the American diet.
+In this graph, the "low" group ate 0-2 eggs per week, the "medium" group ate 3-7, and the "high" group ate 7-14 eggs per week (click for larger image): The distribution of blood cholesterol levels between the three groups was virtually identical.
 The study also found no association between egg consumption and heart attack risk.
 Dietary cholesterol does not have a large impact on serum cholesterol in the long term, perhaps because humans are adapted to eating cholesterol.
 Most people are able to adjust their own cholesterol metabolism to compensate when the amount in the diet increases.
 Rabbits don't have that feedback mechanism because their natural diet doesn't include cholesterol, so feeding them dietary cholesterol increases blood cholesterol and causes vascular pathology.

 According to Keys' interpretation of the trials, saturated fat raised, and to a lesser extent polyunsaturated fat lowered, blood cholesterol.
-But there were serious flaws in the data from the very beginning, which were pointed out in this searing 1973 literature review in the American Journal of Clinical Nutrition (free full text).
+But there were significant flaws in the data from the very beginning, which were pointed out in this critical 1973 literature review in the American Journal of Clinical Nutrition (free full text).

-Reading through the short-term controlled trials, I was struck by the variability and lack of agreement between them.
+Reading through the short-term controlled trials, I was surprised by the variability and lack of agreement between them.
 Some of this was probably due to a lack of control over variables and non-optimal study design.
 But if saturated fat has a dominant effect on serum cholesterol in the short term, it should be readily and consistently demonstrable.
-It clearly is not.

-The long-term data are also not kind to the diet-heart hypothesis.
+The long-term data are not kind to the diet-heart hypothesis.
 Reducing saturated fat while greatly increasing LA certainly does lower blood cholesterol substantially.
 This was the finding in the well-controlled Minnesota Coronary Survey trial, for example (14% reduction).
 But in other cases where LA intake changed less, such as MRFIT, the Women's Health Initiative Diet Modification trial and the Lyon Diet-Heart trial, reducing saturated fat intake had little or no effect on total cholesterol or LDL (0-3% reduction).
-This generally surprised the investigators.
-The small changes that did occur could easily have been due to other factors, such as increased fiber and phytosterols, since these were multiple-factor interventions.
+The small changes that did occur could have been due to other factors, such as increased fiber and phytosterols, since these were multiple-factor interventions.

 Now let's swim over to the island of Tokelau, where the traditional diet includes nearly 50% of calories from saturated fat from coconut.
 This is the highest saturated fat intake of any population I'm aware of.
 How's their cholesterol?
 Men in the age group 20-24 had a concentration of 168 mg/dL in 1976, which was lower than Americans in the same age group despite a four-fold higher saturated fat intake.
 Tokelauans who migrated to New Zealand, eating half the saturated fat of their island relatives, had a total cholesterol of 191 mg/dL in the same age group and time period, and substantially higher LDL (J. Chron.
 Dis.
 34:45.
 1981).
 Sucrose consumption was 2% on Tokelau and 13% in New Zealand.
 Saturated fat seems to take a backseat to some other diet/lifestyle factor(s).
 Body fatness and excess calorie intake are good candidates, since they influence circulating lipoproteins.

-I have to conclude that if dietary saturated fat influences total cholesterol or LDL concentration at all in the long term, the effect is modest and is secondary to other factors.
+Does dietary saturated fat influence total cholesterol and LDL over the long term?
+I don't have the answers, but I do think it's interesting that the evidence is much less consistent than it's made out to be.
+It may be that if dietary saturated fat influences total cholesterol or LDL concentration in the long term, the effect is is secondary to other factors.
 That being said, it's clear that linoleic acid, in large amount, reduces circulating total cholesterol and LDL.